MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 German operations in East Africa were interrupted by the Great War (1914-1918), during which the territory of German East Africa changed hands and became the British protectorate of Tanganyika.
 Aware of the impressive results of the German expeditions, the British Museum (Natural History) began in 1920 to plan expeditions of their own, hoping to obtain display-quality specimens comparable to those that were starting to emerge from Berlin.
 After a series of delays, the expeditions finally commenced in 1924, under the leadership of William Cutler assisted by Louis Leakey.
 Cutler died in the field in 1925, having obtained only fragmentary material, and was replaced by Frederick W. H. Migeod in late 1925 and through 1926.
 However, Migeod's work was impeded by his lack of palaeontological experience, as he was an explorer rather than a scientist.
 For this reason he was himself replaced by John Parkinson for the 1927 and 1928 field seasons.
 For reasons that are unclear, Parkinson's contract was not renewed in 1929, and Migeod returned, to be joined in 1930 by a new assistant, Francis R. “Rex” Parrington.
 By this stage, the BMNH had been excavating in Tendaguru for six years with little to show for it: there were plenty of isolated bones, but no skeleton complete enough to compare with the spectacular German material.

-The 1930 field season, however, excavated quarry M23, and so yielded the specimen that the BMNH had been awaiting.
-Although Migeod was 58 by this time, he supervised the excavation of a large, fairly complete and partially articulated sauropod skeleton, since catalogued as BMNH R5937, now NHMUK R5937.
+The 1930 field season, however, excavated quarry M 23, and so yielded the specimen that the BMNH had been awaiting.
+Although Migeod was 58 by this time, he supervised the excavation of a large, fairly complete and partially articulated sauropod skeleton, since catalogued as BMNH R5937, now NHMUK PV R5937.
 Although this material seemed to meet the BMNH's requirement for a display-quality specimen, it remained largely unprepared and was described only in an informal account of the 1930 field season (Migeod 1931a), a paper written without having seen any of the material prepared, and which is figured only with field photographs and a quarry map.
 Several subsequent popular accounts (Migeod 1931b, Migeod 1931c Parrington 1931) added little information.

 XXX ### “Funds are lacking” at end of Discovery article.

 Despite its completeness and the good preservation of some of the material, Migeod's specimen has been consistently neglected in the intervening decades: much of what was collected has been lost, some of what remains has yet to be prepared, and the prepared material has never been properly studied.
 When in the early 1960, John S. McIntosh expressed an interest in studying the material, he was discouraged a letter sent by W. E. Swinton which read (in part): “I feel rather sad at your quest for I knew Migeod very well and had much sympathy with him but alas, I knew the material he collected even better [...]
 The few good bones he collected would not constitute a single limb and but a few feet of backbone.
 Indeed, much of East Africa was enclosed in plaster with the mistaken impression that bone was contained within.
 You will not, therefore, see any monographs on the specimen and you can dismiss his particular dinosaur from your mind” (unpublished letter).
 Swinton's dismissal is puzzling, contradicting Migeod's own account of the material and, as will become clear, greatly underestimating its value.

-What few references there have been to NHMUK R5937 in the literature have often used incorrect specimen numbers and mischaracterised the material – for example, Paul (1988) and Glut (1997) refer to specimen “BMNH M 23”, using the quarry number as a specimen number.
+What few references there have been to NHMUK PV R5937 in the literature have often used incorrect specimen numbers and mischaracterised the material – for example, Paul (1988) and Glut (1997) refer to specimen “BMNH M 23”, using the quarry number as a specimen number.